 Chase Randell is an educator, builder, and farmer.
 His educational foundations are in psychology, history, philosophy, and critical theory.
-After traveling internationally, teaching at Skidmore College, in Vietnam, and at various schools in the Hudson Valley of New York, he developed a philosophy of social justice education that also incorporates environmental activism.
+After traveling internationally, teaching at Skidmore College, in Vietnam, and at various schools in the Catskill region of New York, he developed a philosophy of social justice education that also incorporates environmental activism.
 This philosophy aims to help students understand their own needs and foster the habits and social structures to meet those needs directly.
 Chase formalized this theory of education while completing his Masters degree in Humanistic Multicultural Education at SUNY New Paltz.

 Cassandra Taylor is a high school teacher with over twenty years of experience in the public school system.
 Her educational background is in African American literature, history, sociology, special education, and critical race theory.
 After gaining her MSE in Secondary Education, she helped pioneer literature and history programs for students of color in both her home town of Milwaukee, Wisconsin, and her current home in Hudson Valley, New York, where she teaches at Kingston High School.